 One of the main safety concerns when it comes to winter weather systems is the buildup of snow and ice on roofs.
 When icicles grow large and have a long way to fall, they can cause serious injury and even death.
 And, only two feet of snow buildup on a roof can cause enough stress for the entire structure to collapse.

-Making repairs now should be a priority before the harshness of winter sets in fully.
+Making repairs now should be a priority before the harshness of winter sets in fully, and it’s one of the most important winter tips.
 Access your roof and gutters during milder weather to ensure that you have solutions in place before heavy ice and snow conditions begins.

 This post explores systems that can be installed to melt ice and snow from roofs to bring protection to buildings facing tough winter weather.